This Christmas Quiz Will Put You in the Festive Mood Right Away!

 - What are Santa’s little helpers called?
 (Hint: One is said to sit on the shelf!)

-So, how many did you manage to get out of these 15?
+So, how many of these Christmas trivia questions did you manage to answer?

 - Red and Green.
 The green symbolises the common plants and trees of Christmas-time, such as holly, ivy, mistletoe and so on, while red represents the apple that caused the fall of Adam.
 Apart from this, there is also speculation that red and green came to be associated with Christmas because they were the colours of the screens that separated the congregation from the altar.